sasjonge/sasjonge.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in computer science at the University of Bremen, where I received my B.Sc in 2016.
+I am a master student in computer science at the University of Bremen, where I received my B.Sc. in 2016.

 The focus of my studies lies on the field of artificial intelligence, especially in the topics:

 - Knowledge Representation and Reasoning
 - Data Science
+- Logic Programming